 Invitation then Betrayal

-I invited you into my home which we manage to keep clean amongst the chaos of having multiple children and animals in the house.
+I invited you into my home, which we manage to keep clean amongst the chaos of having multiple children and animals in the house.
 And yet, you betrayed my trust by calling them.
 Why?
 Why me?

 You know my child is well-fed.
-We give him clothes and things to play with.
+We give him clothes and things to toys.
 Furthermore, we keep him involved in sports.
 Importantly, we teach him the love of Jesus in everything we do.
 We fight for him daily because he is different.
 And that’s okay because I love him so much.